-This blog from Amarillo personal injury attorney Channy F. Wood breaks down the reasons why personal injury cases almost always settle, why settling before trial can benefit you, and the situations in which you may want to take your case all the way to trial.
+This blog from Amarillo personal injury attorney Channy F. Wood breaks down the reasons why personal injury cases almost always settle, why settling before the trial can benefit you, and the situations in which you may want to take your case all the way to trial.

 Channy is a sixth-generation Texan who was born and raised on his family’s Panhandle farm.
 Whether your best option is to settle or go to trial, he will never back down in the face of insurance companies.
 He will go toe-to-toe with them to get you the compensation you deserve.

 Simply put, in the vast majority of cases, it doesn’t benefit you or the defendant to go to trial.
 From the insurance company’s perspective, settling eliminates the risk that a jury could award considerable pain and suffering damages that cost far more than a settlement would.

 From your perspective, settlements mean you get your money more quickly and avoid the risk of getting nothing if you lose your trial.
 Settlements can also be private, whereas trials are not.

 BENEFITS OF SETTLING

 In the majority of personal injury cases, settling will be your best option.
 The reasons for this include: